GeoMOER/moer-base-r/docs/units/_unit04/unit04-03_types_of_objects.md

 ```

 When we execute the above code, it produces the following result −
+Notice that the columns are filled first, then the rows.

 ```r
      [,1] [,2] [,3]
 [1,] "a"  "a"  "b"
 [2,] "c"  "b"  "a"
 ```

+---

 # Array
 Arrays are the objects which can store data in more than two dimensions.
 For example − If we create an array of dimension (2, 3, 4) then it creates 4 rectangular matrices each with 2 rows and 3 columns.
 Arrays can store only one data type.